gburgett/blog/content/post/2017/12_mens_retreat.md

 > and fields—along with persecutions—and in the age to come eternal life.
 > <span class="source"><a href="http://biblehub.com/niv/mark/10.htm">Mark 10:29-30</a></span>

-This weekend I felt again the truth of that verse.
+This whole trip I felt again the truth of that verse.
 I went back to a place I consider my second home, and got to just hang out with all my friends over the past two years.
 I got to celebrate my housemate Pal's engagement to his beautiful fiancee Ueda, I got to chill out and play Laser-Tag with my Albanian community group, and I got to have great coffee conversations with a lot of people.